If you’re inquiring about our upcoming Speak Up Summit, find more information here.

-Speak Up! brings a custom-designed theatre for social change residency to your school.
+Speak Up brings a custom-designed theatre for social change residency to your school.
 This program brings current events into the classroom by facilitating a process where students devise an original performance on topical issues.
 Students combine factual information with their own stories to address issues that have a problematic impact on our communities.
 Northlight’s goal is to increase a student’s participation in the arts by making theatre accessible while building creativity, reflection, confidence, and collaboration skills.
+Northlight now offers our Speak Up program virtually.
+With live collaboration with our teaching artists through Google Meets or Zoom, we are committed to helping students utilize arts practices to build strong communities.

 Planning meeting between classroom teacher, Northlight Director of Education, and Teaching Artist.